What is calendar blocking?

 Hands up who’s written a to-do list but then lost it/got distracted/forgot all about it or just not “shown up” and completed the tasks on it?

 Yep, me too.

-By time blocking your calendar you can save on procrastination and stop wasting time while still be able to move tasks around when needed.
+By time blocking your calendar, you can save on procrastination and stop wasting time while still being able to move tasks around when needed.
 (Big emphasis on the ‘when needed’ bit.)